erniedotson/vagrants/README.md

 To add a Desktop GUI first bring the vagrant up in it's default headless state.
 Then perform the following:

-Change the appropriate `gui: false` entry in the *.vagrantuser* file to `gui: true` to inform Virtualbox to display the console window when the VM boots.
+Change the appropriate `gui: false` entry in the *vagrant.local.yml* file to `gui: true` to inform Virtualbox to display the console window when the VM boots.

-Increase the `videomemory` option in the *.vagrantuser* file.
+Increase the `videomemory` option in the *vagrant.local.yml* file.
 Many are set to use 4 MB of video memory which just isn't enough for a Desktop GUI.
 I recommend bumping this up to 128 or 256 MB.

 Example of changes below: